‘Intelligence and skill can only function at the peak of their capacity when the body is healthy and strong’ – J.F Kennedy

 At Boundary, the intent of our PE curriculum is to deliver a curriculum which is accessible to all and that will maximise the development of every child’s ability and achievement in the area of PE.
 This will enable them to know more about physical activity and keeping healthy.

-For a detailed understanding of the Intent, Implementation and Impact of the teaching of Physical Education at Boundary, please click the boxes below.
+For a detailed understanding of the Intent, Implementation and Impact of the teaching of Physical Education at Boundary, please resd the information below:

 This year Boundary gained the Silver School Games Award.
 To achieve this award Boundary had to offer 2 hours of PE consistently to all pupils.
 We engaged over 90% of our children in Extra Curricular Activities.
 Boundary also ran initiatives to engage those pupils who were least active.
 We engaged these pupils through healthy eating clubs for children and their parents, Change 4 Life Clubs and offering clubs, which provide new and different sports.
 We had to participate in a range of inter-school competitions and deliver inter-house competitions within school.